linknx/linknx-wiki/Time-Specification.md

 ## Solar Time

-This category of time specification was introduced in version 0.0.1.25 and corresponds to the types `sunrise`, `sunset` and `noon`.
+This category of time specification was introduced in version 0.0.1.25 and corresponds to types `sunrise`, `sunset` and `noon`.

-For this type of specification to work, the [services](Services) section of the configuration must declare geographic coordinates (longitude and latitude) as in the example below:
+For these types to work, the [services](Services) section of the configuration must declare geographic coordinates (longitude and latitude) as in the example below:
 ```xml
 <location lon="-4.20" lat="50.54"/>
 ```

-The specification then targets the time the sun rises, sets or to the median time between those two.
+The specification then targets the time the sun rises, sets or the median time between those two.

-As one can expect, defining `hour` `min` alongside `type=sunrise|sunset|noon` is quite inconsistent.
+As one can expect, defining `hour` or `min` alongside `type=sunrise|sunset|noon` is somehow inconsistent.
 The solar time will always take precedence over those two basic attributes.
-On the other hand, defining `day`, `month` and/or `year` still makes complete sense.
+On the other hand, defining `day`, `month` and/or `year` can still supplement the time provided by the solar configuration.

 ### Example
 Here is a sample condition evaluating to true on Mondays and Tuesdays, from two hours before sunrise to 11:58 PM: